claykaufmann/portfoliojs/README.md

-# Personal Portfolio
+# Personal Photo Portfolio

-This is my portfolio website.
-It is currently in early stages of development.
+This is my personal photography portfolio, built with NextJS and SASS.
+It will house all of my photos.
-Upon completion, it will house my photography portfolio, as well as my coding portfolio.
-It is being developed using NextJS, along with SCSS for the front end.